koenderks/CirrusMaximus/README.md

 # Cirrus Maximus <img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/icon.svg' width='149' height='173' align='right'/>

-**Cirrus Maximus** is a browser extension that allows you to scrape and export data from the [Cirrus](https://cirrusassessment.com) online assessment platform.
+**Cirrus Maximus** is an extension for your web browser that enables scraping and exporting data from the [Cirrus](https://cirrusassessment.com) online assessment platform.
+With this extension enabled, users get options to export data in convenient formats, such as a file containing the data underlying all questions in an assessment or a file containing an assessment matrix that categorizes the questions into taxonomies based on learning objectives.

 ## Installation

-You can download **Cirrus Maximus** as follows:
+To download and install Cirrus Maximus for use in your browser, please follow the steps below.

 1. Click the green `<> Code` button in the top-right of this page and click `Download ZIP` (see image below).
 Next, unpack the folder somewhere on your computer.